nvpro-samples/vk_lod_clusters/README.md

 was selected in the ui.
 And if the upper limit of 256 is exceeded, the application will fail to load the scene for now.

 > :warning: The processing of larger scenes can take minutes, even on CPUs with many cores.
 You may want to use _"File > Save Cache"_ after
 > the processing is completed.
-It will try to store the result of the cluster lod building in a simple uncompressed binary file next to the original input file.
+It will try to store the result of the cluster and lod building in a simple uncompressed binary file next to the original input file.
 > You can check the log/console output if errors occurred.
 Through the `-autosavecache 1` command-line option you can enable auto-saving.
 >
 > When a cached result file is found next to the input model, its results are taken, and the cluster and lod settings are immutable in the UI.